Themyus/gestao-de-tarefas/README.md

 **A simple and straightforward application to organize daily tasks.**
 **Built with React, using Vite as a bundler and Tailwind CSS for a clean, responsive interface.**
-**Tasks are stored in Local Storage, allowing quick and persistent access — even after closing the browser.**
+**Tasks are stored in Local Storage, allowing quick and persistent access, even after closing the browser.**

 ### Features
 ➕ Add tasks: create new tasks by entering a title and description.